navisens/NaviDocs/API.iOS.md

 ### static func sdkBuild() -\> String

+This static method will return a string representing the current build number (e.g. NAVISENS-R20.08.17.15.56-MASTER).

 ### static func sdkVersion() -\> String

+This static method will provide the currention version number of the SDK (e.g. v2.0.0).

 ## Callbacks (MotionDnaSDKDelegate implementation)

 ### func receive(\_ motionDna: MotionDna)

+This methods will provide a MotionDna object with the current position information and other characteristics of a users motion and status.
+See Estimation Properties below for further details.

 ### func report(\_ status: MotionDnaSDKStatus, withMessage message: String?)